cunybpl/nycet_pnp/src/content/guides/components/constant-speed-constant-volume-fan-and-motor.md

 {{< downloadable_file title="Constant One or Two Speed CT Fan Energy Using Electrical Current Data" >}}

 {{< admonition type="note" >}}
-For more details about the methodology behind the calculators above see the [Cooling Tower Fans Energy Consumption](/documents/calculation-methodology/cooling-tower-fans-energy-consumption).
+For more details about the methodology behind the calculators above see [Cooling Tower Fans Energy Consumption](/documents/calculation-methodology/cooling-tower-fans-energy-consumption).
 {{< /admonition >}}

 <!-- ### Calculation Methodology